 Attend the 2021 Chicken Marketing Summit

-The 2021 Chicken Marketing Summit will be held at the Omni Amelia Island Resort in Fernandina Beach, Florida on July 18-20.
+Make plans to attend the 2021 edition of Chicken Marketing Summit scheduled for July 18-20, 2021 at the Omni Amelia Island Resort in Fernandina Beach, Florida.
 This year, the conference will shine a light on what consumers will be looking for in the post-pandemic world and how poultry marketers can find success in the marketplace.
+Registration is now open with early savings available.

 For more information and to attend, visit: www.wattglobalmedia.com/chickenmarketingsummit/